Moving 101 - A Consumers Guide

 If you pay someone to perform a move in North Carolina, whether the move is across town or across the state, the move is probably regulated by the North Carolina Utilities Commission (Commission).
 Intrastate household goods movers operating in North Carolina must have a certificate (“C” number) issued by the Commission.
 Such certificated movers are required to have insurance, to meet other consumer protection requirements, and to comply with the provisions of the Maximum Rate Tariff (MRT).
 [Note: Interstate shipments, international shipments, government and military moves, commercial moves (offices and equipment), and new furniture/retail deliveries are not under the Commission’s jurisdiction.]

 The Commission issued the MRT to establish the maximum rates movers may charge their customers for the services they render.
 The tariff also provides the forms which must be used and the information which must be given to each customer, as well as the rules and regulations governing these moves.
-The MRT is available on the Commission’s website at NC MRT.
-If you have difficulty accessing the MRT online, you may contact the Commission (919-733-4036) or Public Staff (919-733-7766) to discuss the MRT provisions..
+To view the MRT, use this link: Maximum Rate Tariff (MRT)

 BE SMART!
 HIRE A COMMISSION-CERTIFICATED MOVER.
 Minimize the risk of moving-day delays, damages, inflated charges, or loss of your possessions by hiring a legal (certificated) mover.
-A list of legal movers in North Carolina is available on the Commission’s website at CERTIFIED CARRIERS.
+To access a list of legal movers in North Carolina, please click this link: LIST OF CARRIERS ISSUED A CERTIFICATE OF EXEMPTION (ncuc.gov).
 The list is updated monthly.
-Subsequently cancelled or suspended certificates, as well as newly-issued certificates, will not be reflected in the list until the next update.
-If you have difficulty accessing the list online or want to check a mover’s current status, you may contact the Commission (919-733-4036) or the Public Staff (919-733-7766).
+Subsequent cancelled, suspended, and newly-issued certificates will not be reflected in the list until the next update.
+If you want to check a mover’s current status, call 919/733-7766.

 The Commission requires movers to carry a minimum amount of $50,000 for cargo insurance.
 If you believe that your shipment has a value greater than the $50,000 amount of insurance coverage required by the Commission, you may want to request written verification of additional coverage from your mover to ensure your shipment will be adequately covered.